Golpe82/snom-baos777/README.md

     `http://192.168.178.47:8000/knx/`, where the IP address must be the address of the KNX URL-Gateway.
 4. Upload the .csv file with your KNX groupaddresses (for development purposes you can use [this example](https://gitlab.com/simon.golpe/gateway/-/blob/master/groupaddresses.example.csv))

+# Other modules

+In order to import this modules within any module in the `/usr/local/gateway/` folder, you must type this in your gateway terminal:
+`export PYTHONPATH="/usr/local/gateway/iot:/usr/local/gateway/knxmonitor:/usr/local/gateway/snomsyslogknx"`

+## KNX monitor
+It reads the KNX bus traffic and safe in a .csv file the last status of the KNX Groupaddresses

+## Snom syslog KNX

+It reads the value of the ambientlight sensor of a Snom D735 in order to dimm the light constantly.

 Mantainer: Golpe Varela, Simón